 American Endovascular affiliated physicians are at the forefront of the battle to prolong life by preventing amputations.
 They accomplish this by using the most advanced minimally invasive-image guided endovascular treatment options available anywhere, to save limbs and save lives.

-Peripheral Artery Disease (PAD) is a circulatory system condition caused by the gradual buildup of plaque in the extremity arteries.
+Peripheral Arterial Disease (PAD) is a circulatory system condition caused by the gradual buildup of plaque in the extremity arteries.
 Though PAD can occur in the arms, it is most often found in the arteries of the legs.

 Women frequently present with symptoms in their late 30s or early 40s, and they can be debilitating.
 Often, fibroids can put pressure on the bladder, causing frequent urination.
 In extreme cases, they can cause the stomach to enlarge.

 American Endovascular provides a range of minimally invasive-image guided dialysis access management procedures to manage and prolong the life of dialysis access grafts and fistulas, so patients can get the dialysis treatment they need without anything getting in the way.

 Dr. Rundback saved my legs; I was near amputation.
 I can’t thank him enough!

 Just wanted to thank you, the doctor, and the ENTIRE staff for the care and concern shown to my mom and myself.
 You guys are the best and I could never thank you enough.
 Whatever the outcome, I feel confident in the professionalism and quality of care my mother will receive tomorrow.
 The kindness and understanding shown to us was greatly appreciated.
 YOU GUYS ROCK!!!!